Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= .3.2.7 =
+* Added the businesse and people records to the WordPress data export
+* Added the option to display the image above the title in business listings when using the business directory block

 = 3.2.6 =
 * Added a Gutenberg block to display a business search form